 “We don’t see Taco Bell as a challenge to our business at all,” Chris Arnold, a Chipotle spokesman, said in an e-mail.
 “We have a different customer base and very loyal customers.
 What’s more, the food we serve is very different than Taco Bell.”

-Slower U.S. consumer spending has hurt Chipotle’s sales (CMG) with smaller gains as the year has progressed, Chief Financial Officer Jack Hartung said on a conference call in July.
+Slower U.S. consumer spending has hurt Chipotle’s sales (CMG:US) with smaller gains as the year has progressed, Chief Financial Officer Jack Hartung said on a conference call in July.
 The company may also face higher commodity costs next year after the U.S. drought hurt the corn crop, he said.

 Einhorn also criticized Green Mountain and recommended selling the company short.
 The coffee brewer’s capital expenditures remain inexplicable and single-serve coffee price wars are just getting started, he said during the presentation.